New York Mills, New York

 New York Mills is a village in Oneida County, New York, United States.
-The population was 3,327 at the 2010 census.
+As of the 2020 census, New York Mills had a population of 3,244.

 The village of New York Mills is situated partly within the town of Whitestown and partly within the town of New Hartford.
 It serves as a western suburb of the city of Utica.
+It is part of the New York Mills Union Free School District.

 History

-There were four mills which gave the village its name.
-They dated from around 1808 and closed in the 1950s.
-The Middle Mill Historic District was listed on the National Register of Historic Places in 1976.

-James S. Pula and Eugene E. Dziedzic provide a detailed history on the village in their book New York Mills (Images of America):

-New York Mills, named for the textile factories that were once the backbone of the surrounding villages economy, ranked among the foremost producers of quality fabrics in the country.
+James S. Pula and Eugene E. Dziedzic provide a detailed history on the village in their book New York Mills (Images of America):New York Mills, named for the textile factories that were once the backbone of the surrounding villages economy, ranked among the foremost producers of quality fabrics in the country.
 Originally a wilderness area just south of the Mohawk River, the community began with a few scattered homes after the establishment of a small textile mill in 1808.
 Nourished by a growing economy, the village attracted a mosaic of Welsh and French-Canadian workers in the 19th century, followed by Poles, Syro-Lebanese, and Italians in the early 20th century.
 A hotbed of abolitionism in the antebellum years, it sent high percentages of its residents off to the Civil War, World War I, and World War II.
 In 1912 and 1916, its Polish residents founded a union and led textile strikes that were considered the most successful in the nation at that time.
 With the eventual closing of the mills in the 1950s, residents found employment in the surrounding area as the village evolved into a stable and prosperous suburban community.

-After the Revolutionary War, which started in the year of 1775 and ended in 1783, an act was passed and the town of Whitestown was formed.
-There was a piece of land west of Sadaquada Creek newly given the name New York Mills.
-People started to settle down on this small piece of land and create a life there in 1902.
-The people of the village built a school house, organized a school district for other settlers and their children.
-In 1902 Walcott &.
-Co was formed.